SledgeJr/prestige_deck_building_game/README.md

 The game will either end after "defeating" the opponents (reducing their health or some other "currency") or by acheiving some maximum level yourself (will be decide on more clearly later)

 ## Technical Implementation Plan
-1. Build Project Infrastructure (Vite + React + TS)
+1. Build Project Infrastructure (Vite + React + TS).
-2. Define card schema in JSON
+2. Define card schema in JSON.
 3. Build basic web UI to show cards in hand/decks etc.
-4. Step-by-step Implementation of Game Procedures (Draw Hand, End Turn, etc.)
+4. Step-by-step Implementation of Game Procedures (Draw Hand, End Turn, etc.).
-5. Implement game connection for multiplayer play using websockets
+5. Implement game connection for multiplayer play using websockets.
-6. Render Graphics
+6. Render Graphics.
-7. Polish and Repeat
+7. Polish and Repeat.

 ## Summary
 This project and readme will evolve with time, hopefully into a succesfull and fun game.

 ## Development Documentation
-(Each "day" is generally somewhere between 3 to 6 hours)
+(Each "day" is generally somewhere between 3 to 6 hours).

 ### Day One
 #### Started with setting up the basic infrastructure:
-1. React TS Front End served with Vite
+1. React TS Front End served with Vite.
-2. node TS Back End
+2. node TS Back End.

 #### Serve files from server
 For step Below

 #### Created Basic Cards
-1. Created cards.json file which contains different cards, their titles and images
+1. Created cards.json file which contains different cards, their titles and images.
 2. Created card component which defines a card and card fetcher component which (currently) gets a random card.
 This is done by randomly choosing an index i and returning the values in cards.json of the i-th key (card) such as its title and image.

 ### Day Two
 #### Updated Card Design
 1. Have optional overlays on corners of cards for cost and prestige.
-2. Cards have title (required), image (required), ability, description, cost and prestige
+2. Cards have title (required), image (required), ability, description, cost and prestige.

 #### Updated Card API
 Added optional query param to choose card instead of fetching random card.